 Nannup Gardens

-Be prepared to be delighted and surprised as you wander through the Live Experience Nannup, Nannup Flower and Garden Festival.
-You will enjoy seeing the glorious flower beds featuring tulips, hyacinths and daffodils lining the main street of town.
+Be prepared to be delighted and surprised as you wander through the Experience Nannup, Nannup Flower and Garden Festival.
+You will enjoy seeing the glorious barrels featuring tulips lining the main street of town.
 The festival includes free and low-cost activities, which are held in sheltered marquees or community buildings around town.
-So whether you’re strolling through a gorgeous country garden, watching the stage and roving performers or enjoying one of the numerous workshops or demonstrations, you will be impressed at the colour and friendliness of the wonderful Nannup community. <br/><br/>Nannup is nestled beside the beautiful Blackwood River and has a unique charm and relaxed rural lifestyle - a perfect wintry weekend getaway.<br/><br/>See the website for a list of events, walks, talks, presentations and open gardens!
+Explore loads of market stall selling artisan wares and gardening related goods. <br/><br/>So whether you're strolling through a gorgeous country garden, watching the stage and roving performers or enjoying one of the numerous workshops or demonstrations, you will be impressed at the colour and friendliness of the wonderful Nannup community. <br/><br/>Nannup is nestled beside the beautiful Blackwood River and has a unique charm and relaxed rural lifestyle - a perfect wintry weekend getaway.<br/><br/>See the website for a list of events, walks, talks, presentations and the Golden Wattle Arts Trail and Blue Wren Garden Trail.

 FitEvents